Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Vacuum polarization calculation

 The knowledge of this quantity is dependent upon a multitude of experimental measurements of the hadronic exclusive processes. i.e. \be \sigma_h=\sum_{i}\sigma_{h_i} \, \, , \ee with $i=\pi\pi, KK, \pi\pi\pi, \pi \gamma,....$ noting that the photons emitted from the final hadronic states count as well.

-The expression (\ref{muf}) represents a nonlinear integral equation with a singular kernel .
+The expression (\ref{muf}) represents a nonlinear integral equation with a singular kernel.
 To date, several groups \cite{polar2,polar3,DAVIER2011} have steadily collected necessary data on $\sigma_h$ and continuously provided a fresh look at the $\Pi_h$ line-shape.
-In our case, the experimental group (e.g. for experimental data BABAR, SND, BESS) provided the so-called bare cross section -i.e. with vacuum polarization extracted out by the experimental group itself, the combined data were unified ( i.e., all made bare or with the polarization taken into account) to determine the inflated error, as defined below.
+In our case, the experimental group (e.g. for experimental data BaBar, SND, BESS) provided the so-called bare cross section -i.e. with vacuum polarization extracted out by the experimental group itself, while CMD-3 data represent the full cross section.
+Hence combined data were unified by adding or removing VHP and we determine the inflated error for the bare as well as for the full cross section, as defined and described below.
+It is done for purpose of presentation of the spectral functions.
+Note that in principle one can combine $\sigma_B$ and $\sigma_F$ by labeling the data points and thus add or remove VHP iteratively.

-In what follows, we describe the determination of $\sigma_h$ in our case.
+What follows is a description of the determination of $\sigma_h$ in our case.
 To this point, the narrow resonances, such as heavy quarkonia, have been substituted by their Breit-Wigner functions and PDG parameters.
 The inclusion of the remaining part of the total cross-section, denoted by $d\sigma_h$, is performed numerically and constitutes the core of the method.
 Since the kernel in Eq. (\ref{muf}) is singular, a straight use of experimental data to integrate the Eq. (\ref{muf}) would lead to uncontrolled numerical noise and loss of accuracy.

 To control the principal value integration, we first construct an analytic fit of $\sigma_h$ as the first step.
-Using this fit, we establish and determine the inflated error.
+Using this fit, we determine the inflated error.
 This is a crucial step when dealing with combined datasets that have large systematic uncertainties.
 One advantage of our method is that it deals with unknown systematic errors of various experiments in a statistical manner.
 As a byproduct, we provide some fits of the data that can be used elsewhere.
 A known disadvantage of using fits, is that we may introduce unwanted structure.
 We are fully aware of this weakness and we do not draw strong conclusions based on the shapes of the functions used in our fitting procedure.
 On the other hand, the obtained spectral functions of the pion form factor suggest a complex non-perturbative structure rather than clear evidence of individual mesonic excitations.